Inheritance Tax Information

-In general, estates or beneficiaries of deceased Indiana nonresidents are required to file an inheritance tax return (Form IH-12) with the Indiana Department of Revenue (P.O.
+In general, estates or beneficiaries of deceased Indiana nonresidents are required to file an inheritance tax return (Form IH-12) with DOR (P.O.
 Box 71, Indianapolis, IN 46206-0071) if the value of the transfers is greater than the exemption allowed for that beneficiary if the property transferred is Indiana real property and/or tangible personal property located in Indiana.